OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 - Total potential losses with no insurance
 - Total potential losses after insurance
-- Total potential losses beyond $50k deductible
+- Total potential losses beyond $50,000 deductible
 - Total potential losses using recommended security solution, such as 2FA

 ### For Future Consideration: Updating and Extending Analysis

 - Determine an acceptable risk tolerance level
-- Select Operating Margin or Net Income (vs Revenue) as a basis for analysis
+- Select Operating Margin or Net Income (vs. Revenue) as a basis for analysis
 - Update analysis on an annual basis
 - Add new inputs, looking at the effects of other operational changes
 - Add new external data about different insurance coverage options available in the market